UK Youth Climate Coalition: 2013

 In response to Education Secretary Michael Gove's proposal to remove climate change from the Geography national curriculum for under 14s, the UK Youth Climate Coalition set up a petition calling for a policy change.
 As a result of the 70,000 signatures, this received the policy was dropped.

 The UK Youth Climate Coalition delegation to COP19 in Warsaw walked out a day early due to frustration at the lack of progress.

 2014

-Two delegates from the UK Youth Climate Coalition attended COP20 in Lima, Peru.
-Other members attended "Lima in Brussels" a European youth conference tracking the negotiations from Europe.
+Participating in COP20 in Lima, Peru.

+Participating in the "Lima in Brussels" conference.

 2015

-Delegates were sent to COP21 in Paris, with the UK Youth Climate Coalition engaging in several actions.
-This included running workshops at the Conference of Youth, in human chain protests and in D12 (day of "red lines") actions.
+Participating in COP21 in Paris.
+This included running workshops, joining human chain protests and in D12 (day of "red lines") actions.

 2016

-The abolition of the Department of Energy and Climate Change by Theresa May in 2016 led to several actions from the Coalition.
-This included direct actions around Westminster, as well as an email and letter campaign.
+The abolition of the Department of Energy and Climate Change by Theresa May in 2016 led to direct actions around Westminster, as well as an email and letter campaign.

-COP22 was held in Marrakech, with another UK Youth Climate Coalition delegation attending.